koush/AndroidAsync/README.md

 It uses java.nio to manage connections.
 All the connections are thus managed on a *single* thread, rather than one per thread.
 NIO is extremely efficient.

 AndroidAsync is meant to be a low level protocol library.
-I have built a useful higher level, Android aware, http request library built on top of AndroidAsync called [Ion](https://github.com/koush/ion).
+I have built an easy to use, higher level, Android aware, http request library on top of AndroidAsync called [Ion](https://github.com/koush/ion).
 The typical Android app developer would probably be more interested in Ion.

 But if you're looking for a raw Socket, HTTP client/server, WebSocket, and Socket.IO library for Android, AndroidAsync